-Section 9.02 Scope of Landscaping Requirements
+Section 9.02 Scope of Landscaping and Green Infrastructure Requirements

 - A) On developed sites (excluding one-family residential dwelling units, when developed on a parcel-by-parcel basis), landscaping must be brought into compliance with the Zoning Ordinance.
 New single family residential development must meet section 9.05 requirements.
 This scope of landscaping requirements standard applies to: - 1) New construction (or the modification of an existing building where the total building square footage is increased by 25% or greater). - 2) The total amount of impervious surface on the site has increased by 50% or greater. - 3) A special land use is required. - 4) A nonconforming use that seeks Class A designation. - 5) A re-occupancy that has required site improvements.
-Required site improvements include but are not limited to a screening device and a dumpster enclosure. - B) No landscaped area may be abandoned, paved, or otherwise employed without submission and approval of a site plan. - C) These requirements are minimum requirements, and nothing precludes a developer from proposing a more extensive landscape plan. - D) The Planning Commission and Building Official may waive landscaping requirements at their discretion and offer a payment in lieu of landscaping plan.
+Required site improvements include but are not limited to a screening device and a dumpster enclosure. - B) No landscaped area may be abandoned, paved, or otherwise employed without submission and approval of a site plan. - C) These requirements are minimum requirements, and nothing precludes a developer from proposing a more extensive landscape plan.